 \section{Summary}

-The CCAT-prime consortium is building the 6-m aperture Fred Young Submillimeter Telescope to be sited at more than 5600 m elevation on Cerro Chajnantor in northern Chile.
-Our science cases center on large scale mapping at very high sensitivity in the submillimeter-to-millimeter wave telluric windows and are enabled by the wide field of view and excellent surface accuracy of FYST, together with the excellent site and dedicated instrumentation.
-Our primary science instruments include the CCAT-prime Heterodyne Array Instrument (CHAI)and the direct detection receiver, \pcam. \pcam consists of seven instrument modules, two of which are EoR-Spec imaging spectrometer modules, and the remaining five are imaging polarimeters, one each at 220, 280, 350, 410, and 850\,GHz.
-The focal planes of each module are kinetic inductance detector arrays filling the available 1.3$^\circ$ diameter image plane with diffraction limited pixels.
+The CCAT-prime Consortium is building the 6-m aperture Fred Young Submillimeter Telescope to be sited at more than 5600 m elevation on Cerro Chajnantor in northern Chile.
+Our science cases center on large scale mapping at very high sensitivity in the submillimeter-to-millimeter wave telluric windows and are enabled by the wide-field of view and excellent surface accuracy of FYST, together with the excellent site and dedicated instrumentation.
+Our primary science instruments are the CCAT-prime Heterodyne Array Instrument (CHAI) and the \pcam direct detection instrument. \pcam consists of seven instrument modules, two EoR-Spec imaging spectrometer modules and five imaging polarimeters, one each at 220, 280, 350, 410, and 850\,GHz.
+The focal planes of each module are kinetic inductance detector arrays filling the available 1.3$^\circ$ diameter image plane with diffraction-limited pixels.
 The \pcam instrument on the FYST telescope sited on Cerro Chajnantor is a combination that promises unsurpassed mapping speeds, enabling our science goals.

 Our science programs are survey-centered.
-The primary surveys are the Wide Field Survey (WFS) and the Deep Spectroscopic Survey (DSS) which enable much of our science program and will take 4000 hours of the top three weather quartiles each to complete.
-In addition, we have smaller- field, or shallower-integration-time programs to address first-light, or demonstration science.
+The primary surveys are the Wide Field Survey (WFS) and the Deep Spectroscopic Survey (DSS) which enable much of our science program.
+Each of these will take 4000 hours of the top three weather quartiles each to complete.
+In addition, we have narrower or shallower programs to address first-light or demonstration science.

 We have discussed at length our planned science program in Sections 4 through 10 above.
 Here we summarize our main goals and expectations.